-We offer a musical enrichment program for children of all ages, and we also offer lessons for adults.
+We offer a musical enrichment program for all ages and levels.
+In our Utica, NY area, we have 2 convenient locations: Chadwicks and Clinton.
+In Lake Wylie, SC, Jeanette Swiderski teaches out of her home and also offers virtual lessons.
+Music for Little Mozarts, a small group piano class, is offered for ages 4 1/2 to 7.
 If you are interested in piano lessons, we encourage you to contact us to discuss your options.
 Whether you are just a bit rusty and would like a refresher or you have never played the piano in your life, our expert instructors can suggest a tailored program to meet your needs.

 Why You Should Consider Private Piano Lessons